 - Tamper with mail

-- Obtain protected information without consent or legal purpose, which includes phone records, financial records, and bank account information
+- Obtain protected information without permission or legal purpose, which includes phone records, financial records, and bank account information

 Interestingly enough, in some states, private investigators are legally able to eavesdrop on and record conversations that occur in public.

-Our cheater’s detective agency in St. Petersburg is dedicated to helping you find the answers that you’re looking for.
+Our investigative service in St. Petersburg is excited to help you get the answers you deserve.
 We make sure to inform clients about the legal ramifications of the private investigation so that you can rest assured your actions do not come with legal consequences.
 Call us for more information at 727-254-1994 or contact us online.